gaois/documental/docs/data/duchas/v0.5/data.en.md

 public: true
 ---

-**Note:** This documentation describes a prerelease version of the Dúchas API.
+**Note:** This documentation describes a **prerelease** version of the Dúchas API.
 Features are being added on an ongoing basis.
 This documentation will be revised in advance of the v1.0 release.
+We welcome feedback at <gaois@dcu.ie>.

 This document describes the data structure of the collections made available via the Dúchas Application Programming Interface (API).
 Dúchas is a project is to initiate the digitization of the [National Folklore Collection](https://www.ucd.ie/irishfolklore/en) (NFC).
 For general information regarding the API and for developer guidelines please consult the [developer documentation](../api).